Privacy

 Privacy Policy

-How Connecticut Contracting LLC handles assessment requests, project details, photos, contact information, and planning communications.
+How Connecticut Contracting LLC handles estimate requests, project details, photos, contact information, and project communications.

 This policy is a plain-English summary for website visitors and prospective clients.
 It is not a substitute for attorney-reviewed legal documents, project contracts, financing disclosures, or program-specific privacy terms.